Transitioning to Kindergarten: Information for Families of Students with Disabilities

 In addition, if these forms are appropriate, please give them to your DOE representative well in advance of the IEP meeting.

-In the spring, parents of preschoolers who receive special education services will be contacted by a representative of the Department of Education from your zoned (neighborhood) elementary school or one of our ten Committees on Special Education (CSEs).
-This DOE representative will assist you with the transition to school-age services and should be the first person you contact with questions or concerns.
+In the winter or spring, families of preschoolers who receive or may receive special education services will be contacted by a representative of the Department of Education from an elementary school or one of our ten Committees on Special Education (CSEs).
+This representative will assist you with the transition to school-age special education services and should be the first person you contact with questions or concerns.

-For information about the rights of parents of children with disabilities, ages 3-21, see the New York State Education Department's Procedural Safeguards Notice.
+For information about the rights of parents or guardians of children with disabilities, ages 3-21, see the New York State Education Department's Procedural Safeguards Notice.
+(Updated July 2013)